 Pure, unadulterated essential oils that possess the optimum ratio of natural constituents for therapeutic benefit are sought for therapeutic use in aromatherapy.

-This standardization process, however, is not ideal for aromatherapy work as the resulting oil is no longer a natural unadulterated distillation or extraction and may contain added synthetic constituents or may have important constituents removed.
+This standardization process, however, is not ideal for aromatherapy work as the resulting oil is no longer an unadulterated distillation or extraction and may contain added isolates or may have important constituents removed.

 This topic consists of several separate related articles.
 Use the links shown below to navigate through the series.

 - Part 2: Why Is the Quality/Purity of an Essential Oil Important?

 - Part 3: Aren't Most Essential Oils Pure?

 - Part 4: Constituents - What do Essential Oils Consist Of?

 - Part 5: Quality vs. Purity - Aren't They the Same Thing?

 - Part 6: Quantifiable Testing of Essential Oils